Rules

 1. Be respectful.

-We strive to make Aelandris a welcoming and inclusive place.
-Out of character
+We strive to make Aelandris a welcoming and inclusive place, especially for

 harassment is not tolerated; this includes but is not limited to disparaging or